Last Updated on March 23, 2023 by The Filtery

 Are Downy Unstopables Safe for Baby Clothes?

 Babies’ little developing bodies are more vulnerable to toxic substances than adults’ are, so we can’t recommend using Downy Unstopables on baby clothes.
-For the little ones, we recommend just skipping the scent boosters and using non-toxic detergents like Dropps Baby Detergent (unscented) or Attitude Baby Detergent (which comes in Soothing Chamomile, Sweet Lullaby, Pear Nectar, and Fragrance-Free) instead.
+For the little ones, we recommend just skipping the scent boosters and using non-toxic detergents such as Attitude Baby Detergent (which comes in Soothing Chamomile, Sweet Lullaby, Pear Nectar, and Fragrance-Free) or Branch Basics instead.
 Your baby’s skin smells amazing as it is anyway.

 Natural & DIY Laundry Scent Boosters